pvd1313/gamma-beast-vg/README.md

 - Added MCM option to block VG when ADS with HV scopes.
 - Added MCM option to block VG when ADS with NV scopes.
 - Added MCM option to block VG when viewing through binocular.
+- Added MCM option to remember VG state between levels / game loads.

 ### Fixes:

-- Fixed VG shader not following MCM logic:
-  - If player tried to adjust brightness during ADS / PDA.
+- Fixed VG shader not following MCM logic if player tried to adjust brightness during ADS / PDA.
 Player can no longer adjust brightness when VG blocked.
-  - If VG is turned on during ADS / PDA.
+- Fixed VG shader not following MCM logic If VG is turned on during ADS / PDA.
 - Fixed changes in MCM settings are not applied to turned-on VG.

 ### Other: